 Arranging a trust with your life insurance has the obvious benefit of ensuring that the payout reaches your intended beneficiaries.
 In addition to this, you'll also find efficiencies in the time it takes to get the monies to your beneficiaries and any tax implications.

 Name your life insurance beneficiaries and trustees

 This is the obvious benefit, in that you are able to name your beneficiaries and trustees.
-The beneficiaries are the people you wish to benefit from the money that is paid from your life insurance.
+The beneficiaries are the people you wish to benefit with the money that is paid from your life insurance.
 The trustees are the people that you wish to nominate to carry out the distribution of these monies to your beneficiaries.
 Trustees are required to authorise their consent to take on trustee responsibilities when you arrange the trust.

 Also, by writing a life insurance policy in trust you have control over exactly who will benefit from the proceeds.
 You can even split the benefits between multiple beneficiaries, apportioning the split as you wish.

-Often, if your beneficiaries are minors, you will need to consider which adults to nominate and entrust with the benefits from your policies in the form of trustees.
+Often, if your beneficiaries are minors, you will need to consider which adults to nominate and entrust with the benefits from your life cover policies in the form of trustees.
 There is also value in aligning those individuals that you have nominated as potential guardians for your children through your will, to a trust so that they can access the funds that you wish to be used for the benefit of minors.

 Reduce inheritance tax on your life insurance payout

 Under normal circumstances and without a trust in place, the payout from a life assurance policy forms part of your estate and therefore could be subject to inheritance tax.
 The threshold for inheritance tax in the UK is currently £325,000 (2023/24).
 That means that your assets that exceed this amount could be subject to Inheritance Tax which is currently set at 40%.
 This doesn't apply to benefits passed between spouses.